ezramizrahi/blog/content/blog/5-cypress-performance/index.md

 date: "2020-04-09"
 description: "Use Cypress, Plotly, and the Performance Interface to measure and visualize site performance"
 ---
 If you haven't heard of it, [Cypress](https://www.cypress.io/) is a fantastic E2E JavaScript testing framework.
 It's straightforward to both set up and use.
-An interesting feature of Cypress that I've been exploring recently, is that Cypress can also be used to grab site/app performance metrics.
+An interesting feature of Cypress that I've been exploring recently, is that it can also be used to grab site/app performance metrics.

 This post will take a quick look at one way you could go about grabbing performance data during a test using Cypress and the [Performance Interface](https://developer.mozilla.org/en-US/docs/Web/API/Performance).
 Then, I'll quickly go over one way that you could visualize that data using [Plotly](https://plotly.com/python/).
 This post also assumes a bit of familiarity with Cypress, Plotly, and the Performance Interface.